 We immediately went to the emergency room.
 As it turns out, I had a severe embolism.
 Instead of going to my head, the embolism traveled down my arm to my hand instead.
 The doctors said I was lucky.
 I said it was not my time to go.

 In layman's terms, the embolism did permanent damage to my hand.
-I permanently lost partial use of my fingers, especially when it was cold outside.
+I permanently lost partial use of my fingers, especially when cold outside.
 Better my writing hand than my head.

 According to the doctors, I was fortunate.
 If the clot had traveled to my brain, I would probably not be writing this now.
 I lived in denial about this event for about a year but finally accepted the severity of the situation after two doctors confronted me.
 I can be stubborn at times.

 I am on medicine for the rest of my life.
-Every three weeks, I have my blood tested to ensure my continued place on this planet.
+Every three weeks, my blood is tested to ensure my continued place on this planet.

-Hopefully, things become a lot clearer when you have an experience like this in life.
+Hopefully, things become much clearer when you have an experience like this.
 You see what is truly important in life—God, your family, and loving others.
 Nothing else matters.
 And, use your gifts more fully; you have those gifts for a reason.